Global-Groundwater-Model/Global_Groundwater_Recharge_Model/README.md

 For more detailed information on the GGR model and to cite the model, please refer to the following article:

-Nazari et al. (2024) "Spatiotemporal dynamics of global groundwater recharge from 2001 to 2020".
-Journal of Hydrology
+Nazari, S., Kurse, I., Moosdorf, N., "Spatiotemporal dynamics of global rain-fed groundwater recharge from 2001 to 2020.
+Journal of Hydrology.
+650:132490.

 Please consider citing this article if you use the GGR model in your research or projects.